Setting up network connectivity with IPsec gateways on your own using Yandex Cloud

 Click Create VM.

-Wait for the VM status to change to Running
+Wait until the VM status changes to Running

 .